syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 By setting the [showCheckboxColumn](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/showCheckboxColumn.html) property to `true`, you can select or deselect individual rows using checkboxes in each row.
 The checkbox column will be added as the first column.

-The selection is applied to rows only if you set the [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property other than `none`.
+The selection is applied to rows only if you set the [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property other than `none.`

 {% tabs %}
 {% highlight Dart %}